2004 2005 2006 2007 2008 2009 2010 2011 2012

 lost the plot

-Global warming is the most obvious evidence male privilege lost the plot; the only way forward is equality with women.
+Global warming is the most obvious evidence male privilege has lost the plot; the only way forward is equality with women.

 16 February 2013

 Parliaments globally withhold womenís rights, there are no womenís legislatures, only legislatures men allow women to attend.
 Constitutional reform to provide

 for womenís legislatures is the obvious option in constitutional, bicameral, parliamentary democracies.
 Itís for women to decide whether a legislature might equitably